metbril/grav-plugin-micropub/README.md

 ## To Do

 This plugin is currently in alpha.
 Features are slowly added.

 - [ ] Add micropub media endpoint
+- [ ] Read token endpoint from home page instead of configuration
+- [ ] Get parent page from blog configuration